gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "You have to actually take the coin for this to be legal, don't you?"

 The *tralpa* swallowed,
-then snatched the coin from the private's hand, and scurried through the fortress gate.
+then snatched the coin from the private's hand.
+With the book glowing under his arm, he scurried through the fortress gate.
 Noxy heard the villagers behind her sigh with relief.

 But not the sergeant.